GoogleCloudPlatform/database-assessment/docs/user_guide/postgres/collection_scripts.md

+## Please note: For Postgres homogenous migrations, please upload the collections files to Google Migration Center

 # Gather workload metadata

 The workload collection supports Postgres 12 and newer.
 Older versions of Postgres are not currently supported.